 The Financial Engineering & Applied Mathematics Program at the Baruch Leadership Academy introduces exceptional rising 11th and 12th grade students to the growing field of financial engineering.
 These Academy students explore mathematical finance in an enhanced curriculum that highlights the essential theory that forms the basis for academically studying investments and the stock market.

 Financial engineering is an emerging field that resides at the intersection of mathematics and finance.
 It draws from areas of computer science, numerical methods, economics, calculus, linear algebra, and differential equations.
-Students learn from renowned faculty in Baruch College’s Financial Engineering Master's Program, which is ranked #1 in North America by the Quantnet Ranking of Financial Engineering.
+Baruch College’s Financial Engineering Master's Program is currently ranked #1 in North America by the Quantnet Ranking of Financial Engineering.

 The Academy strives to give students a comprehensive overview of financial engineering through the following initiatives: